RvN-R/milestone-re-tie-dye/README.md

 * wasn't happy with my navigation so used https://www.w3schools.com/howto/howto_js_topnav.asp as insperation for new navigation. taken screen shots.
 * header was looking good on desktop screens, but got overly large screen sizes below 767px, used media queries to display none the second col containing websites tagline. taken screen shots.
 * The text in the paragraphs of on the About Us page were looking good but they lined up with the top of the images, I needed the text to align with the center of the cols.
 To do this I used bootstrap align-self-center.
+* Un order list on index wouldn't center, used d flex and justify content center to try and center it.
+But due to the differing lengths of the bullet points it still didn't look centered.
+So I changed the background of the col to create a box, which is centered and that seems to have improved the overall look of the un ordered list on large screens.